Paragraph 175

-Paragraph 175 (known formally as §175 StGB; also known as Section 175 in English) was a provision of the German Criminal Code from 15 May 1871 to 10 March 1994.
+Paragraph 175, known formally as §175 StGB and also referred to as Section 175 in English, was a provision of the German Criminal Code from 15 May 1871 to 10 March 1994.
 It made sexual relations between males a crime, and in early revisions the provision also criminalized bestiality as well as forms of prostitution and underage sexual abuse.
-All in all, around 140,000 men were convicted under the law.
+Overall, around 140,000 men were convicted under the law.
 The law had always been controversial and inspired the first homosexual movement, which called for its repeal.

 The statute drew legal influence from previous measures, including those undertaken by the Holy Roman Empire and Prussian states.
 It was amended several times.
 The Nazis broadened the law in 1935 as part of the most severe persecution of homosexual men in history.
-It was one of the only Nazi-era laws retained in its original form in West Germany, although East Germany reverted to the pre-Nazi version.
-In West Germany, the law was revised in 1969, 1973, and finally repealed in 1994.
+It was one of the few Nazi-era laws to be retained in their original form in West Germany, although East Germany reverted to the pre-Nazi version.
+In 1987, the law was ruled unconstitutional in East Germany, and it was repealed there in 1989.
+In West Germany, the law was revised in 1969, whereby the criminal liability of homosexual adults (then aged 21 and over) was abolished but remained applicable to sex with a man less than 21 years old, homosexual prostitution, and the exploitation of a relationship of dependency.
+The law was again revised in 1973 by lowering the age of consent to 18 years, and it was finally repealed in 1994.